 - Free Consultation: 866-966-5240 Tap Here To Call Us

-In this article, you will learn what a social media addiction lawsuit is, who can file one, which platforms are being sued, what damages may be available, and how a California social media lawsuit attorney can fight for your family.
-If your child or a loved one has been harmed, read this carefully.
-Then call for a free consultation.
+Below you will find everything you need to understand what a social media addiction lawsuit is, who qualifies to file one, which platforms are named defendants, what damages may be available, and why acting quickly matters.
+If you believe your child or family has been harmed, call Steven M. Sweat, Personal Injury Lawyers, APC at 866-966-5240 for a free consultation.
+We serve families throughout Los Angeles, Orange County, and all of California.

 What Is a Social Media Addiction Lawsuit?

-A social media addiction lawsuit is a civil legal claim filed against technology companies — such as Meta (Instagram and Facebook), TikTok (ByteDance), Snap (Snapchat), and Alphabet (YouTube) — alleging that their platforms were deliberately designed to create compulsive, addictive use patterns, particularly in children and teenagers, and that this addictive design caused measurable psychological and physical harm.
+A social media addiction lawsuit is a civil claim filed against technology companies — including Meta (Instagram and Facebook), TikTok (ByteDance), Snap (Snapchat), and Alphabet (YouTube) — alleging that their platforms were deliberately engineered to create compulsive, addictive use patterns, especially in children and teenagers, and that this design caused measurable psychological harm.

-These lawsuits are part of a broader wave of litigation that legal scholars and journalists have compared to the tobacco litigation of the 1990s.
-Just as tobacco companies once engineered cigarettes to be more addictive while publicly denying health risks, social media companies are now accused of engineering their platforms with features — infinite scroll, push notifications, algorithmic recommendation engines, “like” feedback loops — that exploit human psychology to maximize engagement, regardless of the cost to users’ mental health.
+Legal scholars and journalists have compared this litigation to the tobacco lawsuits of the 1990s.
+Just as tobacco companies once engineered cigarettes to be more addictive while concealing the health risks, social media companies are now accused of designing their platforms with features — infinite scroll, push notifications, algorithmic recommendation engines, “like” feedback loops — that exploit human psychology to maximize engagement at the expense of users’ mental health.

-The litigation is no longer a fringe movement.
-As of 2024 and into 2025, more than 10,000 individual lawsuits and at least 30 state attorneys general actions have been filed against social media companies in federal and state courts across the United States.
+As of 2026, more than 10,000 individual lawsuits and at least 30 state attorney general actions have been filed against social media companies in federal and state courts.
 A federal multidistrict litigation (MDL) consolidating thousands of cases is proceeding in the Northern District of California.
-Los Angeles families are among those filing claims.
-The legal landscape is shifting rapidly, and California is at the forefront.
+The March 2026 verdict in Los Angeles Superior Court finding Meta and YouTube negligent has significantly accelerated momentum for individual plaintiffs.

 The Core Allegations

-At the heart of every social media addiction lawsuit is a straightforward allegation: these platforms were defective products.
+At the heart of every social media addiction lawsuit is this allegation: these platforms were defective products.
 Specifically, plaintiffs allege that:

-- The platforms were designed to maximize engagement, not user wellbeing
+- The platforms were designed to maximize engagement time, not user wellbeing

-- The algorithms targeted minors with content designed to keep them scrolling for hours
+- Algorithms targeted minors with content calibrated to keep them scrolling for hours

 - The companies had internal research confirming harm to teenage users — particularly girls — and concealed it

-- The platforms failed to provide adequate age verification or parental controls
+- The platforms failed to provide adequate age verification or meaningful parental controls

 - The companies failed to warn users and parents about the risk of addiction and mental health harm